globalpayments-samples/online-payments-auth-and-delayed-capture/dotnet/README.md

 ```

 ### POST /process-payment
-Processes a payment using the provided token and billing information.
+Processes an authorization using the provided token and billing information.

 Request Parameters:
 - `payment_token` (string, required) - Token from client-side SDK